Chapters and Monographs

 Publishers' policies for chapters

-There are some publishers that disallow Green Open Access for chapters, amongst them Elsevier, Thomson Reuters and Brepols.
+There are some publishers that disallow Green Open Access for chapters, amongst them Elsevier, Thomson Reuters, Boydell and Brewer, and Brepols.
 Others allow authors to self-archive book chapters in institutional repositories.
 Some permissions and restrictions are below.
 If you are looking for information on a publisher that is not listed here, please contact CAHSSOpenAccess@ed.ac.uk:

-With proper acknowledgement, Brill allows the Accepted Manuscript of a chapter from multi-authored books and encyclopaedias to be made Open Access after an embargo period of 12 months.
+With proper acknowledgement, Brill allows the Accepted Manuscript of a chapter from multi-authored books and encyclopaedias to be made Open Access immediately after publication.
 For further information please visit the self-archiving rights page.

 Cambridge University Press (CUP)